newatoms/guides/writing-guide/readme.md

 Information in your brain seems logically connected, but to the reader these connections are not always as clear 😁.
 Writing is very different from conversing in that way.
 Think about transitions in conversations: these happen naturally but are very chaotic.
 It's rare that thought processes get fully explained or that the conversation stays on the same topic for longer than a few minutes (discussions aside).
 Ensure readers can follow the connections you make between ideas by explaining those relationships.

-> Explain ideas and connections between ideas
+> Explain ideas and connections between ideas :bulb::left_right_arrow::bulb:

 ## Structure of the article